Indigenous Cultural History

 New Zealand spinach was a common vegetable and many tubers and berries were available.
 Bark canoes were used in the rivers, lakes, estuaries and along the coast.
 Early ship’s logs reported Indigenous people sailing close to shore in this region.
 (Pascoe & Harwood 1997)

 Today the Gundidjmara people are the traditional custodians of Gadubanud lands.
+The Gadubanud people of this land were completely displaced or killed during European Settlement of the area until there were none remaining.

 Local Gadubanud and other Indigenous people retain a strong connection to these places.
 Some historical records indicate the Gadubanud were considered to be ‘wild’ by the Kirrae Wurrung to the west and the Wathaurong to the north-east, although it is believed they had a connection with the Gulidjan to the north.